Understanding RIRs and their role in IPv4 address allocation

 How RIRs Operate

-Regional Internet Registries are the custodians of IP address resources within their designated regions.
+Regional Internet Registries are the custodians of IPv4 address resources within their designated regions.
 Their role is fundamental to the stability and growth of the internet.
-By overseeing fair allocation, policy development, and database management, RIRs are meant to ensure that IP address resources are used efficiently and in line with the evolving needs of the internet community.
+By overseeing fair allocation, policy development, and database management, RIRs are meant to ensure that IPv4 address resources are used efficiently and in line with the evolving needs of the internet community.